-PUBLIC CONSTRUCTION CONTRACTS Does Corona justify an extension of execution deadlines?
-Yes, as a general rule the corona pandemic qualifies as force majeure in the sense of Sec.
-6 Para.
-2 No. 1 lit. c VOB/B (German Construction Contract Procedures) and thus justifies an extension of execution deadlines (see BMI decree of 23.03.2020 on corona pandemic, consequences of construction contracts): If a contractor is unable to perform (on time) due to the corona pandemic and therefore requires an extension of the execution deadlines, he must explain in detail the connection between the non-performance and the corona pandemic.
+- Yes, as a general rule the corona pandemic qualifies as force majeure in the sense of Sec.
+6 Para, 2 No. 1 lit, c VOB/B (German Construction Contract Procedures) and thus iustifies an extension of execution deadlines (see BMI decree of 23.03.2020 on corona pandemic, consequences of construction contracts): - If a contractor is unable to perform (on time) due to the corona pandemic and therefore requires an extension of the execution deadlines, he must explain in detail the connection between the non-performance and the corona pandemic.
 However, is this regard it is sufficient that the explanations make it appear likely that the corona pandemic is the reason for the disruption of the construction process.
-It is not necessary to dispel all doubts about this connection.
-If it appears likely that the corona pandemic is the reason for the delay in performance, the execution deadlines are automatically extended for the time period of the disruption plus a reasonable period for resuming operations.
-In this case, no claimsfor damages or compensation can be asserted against PUBLIC CONSTRUCTION CONTRACTS the contractor for the (temporary) non-performance.
-Yes, if technically possible, the entire procedure must be conducted electronically via an e-tendering platform.
-Can the submission date be carried out virtually?
-Otherwise, the minutes of the submission date with the information pursuant to Sec.
-14 (3)(a) to (c) VOB/A must be made available to the tenderers without delay.
-Can procedure disruptions caused by the corona pandem ic still be regarded as unfore seeable even when new contracts are aw arded?
-According to the decree of the Federal Ministry of the Interior, Building and Community (BMI) of 23 March 2020, this should be conceivable in individual cases.
-However, on closer examination, the strict requirements of force majeure in German law are probably no longer met here, as a current pandemic is no longer unforeseeable.
+It is not necessary to dispel all doubts about this connection. - If it appears likely that the corona pandemic is the reason for the delay in performance, the execution deadlines are automatically extended for the time period of the disruption plus a reasonable period for resuming operations. - In this case, no claims for damages or compensation can be asserted against the contractor for the (temporary) non-performance. - PUBLIC CONSTRUCTION Yes, if technically possible, the entire procedure must be conducted electronically via an e-tendering platform. - Otherwise, the minutes of the submission date with the information pursuant to Sec.
+14 (3)(a) to (c) VOB/A must be made available to the tenderers without delay. - Can procedure disruptions According to the decree of the Federal Ministry of the Interior, Building and Community caused by the corona (BMI) of 23 March 2020, this should be conceivable in individual cases.
+However, on pandemic still be regarded as closer examination, the strict requirements of force majeure in German law are unforeseeable even when new probably no longer met here, as a current pandemic is no longer unforeseeable. contracts are awarded?
 Bidders should press for clarification before the conclusion of the contract.

 How to deal with contractual penalties?
-In view of the uncertainties caused by the COVID-19 pandemic, contracting authorities at federal level should provide for contractual penalties only in exceptional cases.